Desperately seeking sunshine

 I started early, aiming for a final lunch date with all the family at Manly beach.

-Newtown to Parramatta by train, Parammatta to Manly by ferry, return with Andrea in the car!
+Newtown to Parramatta by train, Parammatta to Manly by ferry, return with my daughter-in-law in the car!

 My journey began with a train to Parramatta in the western suburbs of Sydney (the opposite direction to Manly), where a wharf on the Parramatta River was the start of a watery adventure.
 I caught the first ferry of the day, which after leaving the river, speeded up as it zig-zagged to ferry landings on the north and south sides of Sydney Harbour.
 I stopped for breakfast on Cockatoo Island – a former penal island, quarry and shipbuilding dock, but now mostly a tourist attraction and camping ground.